Woman hit, killed on Gallatin Pike in Madison

 MADISON, Tenn.
 (WKRN) – An investigation is underway after a woman was hit and killed while walking along Gallatin Pike early Wednesday morning.

-The crash happened just after 2 a.m. on Gallatin Pike near Rivergate Parkway in Madison.
-According to Metro police, a man and woman were walking north along the shoulder of Gallatin Pike in the southbound lanes of traffic.
+The crash happened just after 2 a.m. on Gallatin Pike at Cude Lane near Rivergate Parkway in Madison.
+According to Metro police, a 23-year-old woman and her boyfriend were walking northbound on the east side of the roadway when the woman, for unknown reasons, crossed Gallatin Pike and was hit by a Nissan Titan pickup truck.

 📧 Have breaking come to you: Subscribe to News 2 email alerts →

 The woman was pronounced dead at the scene.
-The identity of the victim has not been revealed at this time.
+Her boyfriend stayed on the side of the roadway and was not injured.
+The Medical Examiner’s Office will work to positively identify the woman and will also conduct toxicology tests to determine whether impairment was a contributing factor to the crash.

-The southbound lanes of Gallatin Pike remain closed as officials investigate the scene.
+The southbound lanes of Gallatin Pike remained closed as officials investigated the scene early Wednesday morning.
+All lanes of travel have since reopened

 No other information was immediately available.